Hiking, Trekking and Mountaineering: What’s The Difference? And Why You Should Care

 It’s also a good idea to add extra gear to your backpack.
 This is in preparation for trekking when your pack will be heavier, and it’s important to build up strength.

 Then consider doing a multi-day hike first.
-For your first trek, you may want to consider just doing a 2-day trip.
+For your first trek, you may want to consider just doing a 2-day overnight trip.

 Mountaineering

-example of mountaineering vs hiking vs trekking The most difficult of hiking, trekking and mountaineering is by far mountaineering.
+The most difficult of hiking, trekking and mountaineering is by far mountaineering.
 You can’t just go mountaineering as you could go for an easy hike.
 You require technical skills and experience and should always go with someone else.

 Mountaineering is characterized by: